 Yury Fedotov, Executive Director of UNODC, presents the World Drug Report at the Secretary-General's press briefing and answered questions from the media.

 26 June 2012

-UNODC Executive Director Yury Fedotov launches the World Drug Report at the UN General Assembly, opening the Assembly's Thematic Debate on Drugs and Crime as a Threat to Development.
-The high-level debate was convened on the occasion of the International Day against Drug Abuse and Illicit Trafficking and also featured the General Assembly President and the Secretary-General.
+Executive Director Yury Fedotov launches the World Drug Report in opening of the UN General Assembly's Thematic Debate on Drugs and Crime as a Threat to Development.
+The high-level debate was co-organized by the President of the General Assembly in cooperation with UNODC and the Group of Friends United Against Drugs and Crime on the occasion of the International Day against Drug Abuse and Illicit Trafficking.

 Mr. Fedotov stated that illicit drugs fuel crime and insecurity while undermining human rights and posing significant public health risks.